p4lang/PI/proto/docs/p4runtime.md

   whether the Write RPC succeeded or not.
 The client is expected to perform a Read RPC to understand the switch state and then retry the Write RPC or do nothing based on the response.
-- `NOT_FOUND (5)`: TBD.
-We generally don't expect this error to be set.
+- `NOT_FOUND (5)`: The Write RPC failed because the entity does not exist on the switch, e.g. in the case of the client requesting the deletion of a flow which has not previously been inserted.
-- `ALREADY_EXISTS (6)`: The Write RPC failed because the entity already exists in the switch, e.g. in the case of a duplicate flow installation.
+- `ALREADY_EXISTS (6)`: The Write RPC failed because the entity already exists on the switch, e.g. in the case of a duplicate flow installation.
 This is typically caused by a client bug.
 The client should not retry the Write RPC unless the root-cause of the problem can be determined.
 - `PERMISSION_DENIED (7)`: The Write RPC failed due to a permission issue.
 The